-A Will is a legal document that sets out your wishes regarding the following factors:
+A will is a legal document that sets out your wishes after you die and includes:

-- Who you would like to benefit from your estate (your beneficiaries)
+- Who you (the testator) would like to benefit from your estate (your beneficiaries or legatees)

 - Who will look after any minor children you may have if both their parents are dead (guardians)

 - Who will collect in and distribute your assets and pay your debts (your executors)

 What happens if I do not have a will?

-If you die without making a will, your estate is ‘intestate’ and the law will determine who inherits your estate following the intestacy rules.
-Therefore, there is a risk that someone you do not want to benefit from your estate will benefit, whereas you could have disinherited them by having a Will in place.
-The intestacy rules also result in unmarried partners not automatically benefiting from your estate.
-It is therefore advisable to have a Will in place to make it clear to your loved ones who you would like to benefit from your estate.
+If you die without making a will, you die ‘intestate’ and the law will determine who inherits your estate, following the intestacy rules.
+This means there is a risk that someone who you would not want to benefit from your estate will do or vice versa, someone who you would want to benefit misses out.

 What is a mirror will?

 Mirror wills are two separate wills, often made by a couple, where the content is largely the same.
-Each person can (so long as they have capacity) able to update, amend or revoke their will at any point in time without an obligation to inform the other person.
+Each person can (so long as they have capacity) update, amend or revoke their will at any point in time without any obligation to inform the other person.
 They can also change their will after the other person dies.

 What is a mutual will?

-Mutual Wills are made by people who agree that they will not amend or revoke (cancel) their wills without notifying the other party and thereby giving them the opportunity of amending their will.
+Mutual wills are made by a couple who agrees that they will not amend or revoke (cancel) their wills without notifying the other party.
 Having a mutual will also means that when the first person passes away, the surviving person cannot make a new will.